dacjames/spark-jobserver/README.md

 ## Contribution and Development
 Contributions via Github Pull Request are welcome.
 See the TODO for some ideas.

+- If you need to build with a specific scala version use ++x.xx.x followed by the regular command, for instance: `sbt ++2.11.6 job-server/compile`
 - From the "master" project, please run "test" to ensure nothing is broken.
    - You may need to set `SPARK_LOCAL_IP` to `localhost` to ensure Akka port can bind successfully
 - Logging for tests goes to "job-server-test.log"